sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Real-time clock (RTC) or always-on timer

-The core silicon or SoC chip in a modern standby platform has one or more timers that are always powered on that so that Windows can schedule future work and place the SoC into a deep idle state.
+The core silicon or SoC chip in a Modern Standby platform has one or more timers that are always powered on that so that Windows can schedule future work and place the SoC into a deep idle state.
 During standby, the always-on timer reliably wakes the SoC as programmed by the OS.

 ### Buttons and lid

-The system power button is a very common user-initiated wake source in a modern standby platform.
-All modern standby PCs must be designed so that the power button is always enabled to send a wake interrupt to the SoC.
+The system power button is a very common user-initiated wake source in a Modern Standby platform.
+All Modern Standby PCs must be designed so that the power button is always enabled to send a wake interrupt to the SoC.
 To deliver an instant-on experience, the power button must cause the SoC to wake from the deepest idle state without delay.
 Another common user-initiated wake source on clamshell form factor devices is opening the lid, which wakes the SoC.
 The Windows button is also able to wake the SoC.

 ### Communications devices

-The Wi-Fi and mobile broadband (MBB) devices are responsible for delivering the real-time and constant connectivity features of modern standby.
+The Wi-Fi, Ethernet, and mobile broadband (MBB) devices are responsible for delivering the real-time and constant connectivity features of Modern Standby.
 They facilitate wake sources such as Universal Windows Platform (UWP) Applications notifications and syncing and Bluetooth notifications and syncing.

 ### Input devices

-We recommend using HIDI2C for input peripherals whenever possible, but this is not a requirement.
+We recommend using HIDI2C for input peripherals whenever possible for better power efficiency, but this is not a requirement.
 If necessary, USB can be used to connect to an input device such as a touchpad, touch digitizer, or pen digitizer.
 A precision touchpad must be capable of waking the system from deep idle, regardless of whether this device is connected to USB or I2C.
 As an option, a non-precision touchpad can wake the system from deep idle.
 Touch digitizers and pen digitizers must not wake the system from deep idle.

-In addition to buttons on the chassis, a modern standby PC might have other input devices physically integrated into the system or attached to the system directly or indirectly through a dock.
+In addition to buttons on the chassis, a Modern Standby PC might have other input devices physically integrated into the system or attached to the system directly or indirectly through a dock.
 When the user generates input through an input device, it must always wake the SoC from the deepest idle state and cause the display to turn on.

 ### Voice input